MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 |`value.commandContext` | The context that triggered the event.
 It must be `compose`. |
 |`value.context.theme` | The user's client theme, useful for embedded web view formatting.
 It must be `default`, `contrast` or `dark`. |

-### Payload activity properties when invoked a task module from a channel (new post)
+### Payload activity properties when a task module is invoked from a group chat

-The payload activity properties when invoked a task module from a channel (new post) are listed in the following section:
+The payload activity properties when a task module is invoked from a group chat are listed in the following section:

 |Property name|Purpose|
 |---|---|